 Think of your training as physical preparation, but know that your real race day goal is to execute like a veteran.
 This means adjusting your goals so that you can be your best given the cards you have been dealt; who knows, you might still be surprised by the final finishing time and place.

-Basically, a really wet day means that all of your gear will be wet.
+Basically a really wet day means that all of your gear will be damp.
 This will make it harder to use and operate, so be sure to make quality choices about what you will wear so you don’t get stuck in transition wrestling with your race top only halfway on!

-- You will want to make sure your transition area is clear and while not waterproof (cuz it will all get wet anyway), at least nothing is floating away or being damaged by sitting in a giant puddle.
+You will want to make sure your transition area is clear and while not waterproof (cause it will all get wet anyway), at least nothing is floating away or being damaged by sitting in a giant puddle.

-- Having something of a base layer or a wind block layer for the bike, especially in the early miles can make all the difference in the world.
+You will want something of a base layer or a wind block layer for the bike, especially in the early miles.
 The extra moisture will mean you’ll be cold from the wind on the bike, so either layer up pre-race or consider something simple and snug like a bike vest that is was to put on.

 The Affect of Rain on Your Nutrition